Yuang-Deng/tsbench/runbook.md

 The install of autogluon on docker is install manually, because use poetry to install the latest version of autogluon with source code will need setup.py, but the autogluon has no setup.py, if want use poetry install it, we may need wait the latest version of autogluon released as wheel package.

 When build docker image, it will clone the latest version of autogluon

+### an issue
+when run python scripts blow, you need to add one line on the script which you want to run to invoke the function, when you run other scripts, you must delet the line you added before, otherwise there will be some errors.

 ### run
 ```bash